orange-cloudfoundry/mdproxy4cs/README.md

-`mdproxy4cs` is installed in our BOSH stemcell where it is used to abstract the complexity to access the IaaS metadata from CloudStack needed by the bosh-agent to finalise the virtual machines configuration.
+`mdproxy4cs` is installed in our BOSH stemcell where it is used to abstract the complexity to access the IaaS metadata from CloudStack needed by the bosh-agent to finalise the virtual machines' configuration.

 Workflow: